 These many electronic gadgets each have their unique screen dimensions and resolutions.
 A website that is “stiff” will not be able to adjust to (or, let’s say, react to) the screen sizes used.
 A horizontal scrollbar in the browser is one of the most prominent indicators that the website in question is not responsive.

-A website that uses a responsive theme, on the other hand, will be able to adjust to different screen sizes and will ensure that the information can be read easily regardless of the size of the screen.
+On the other hand, a website that uses a responsive theme will be able to adjust to different screen sizes and ensure that the information can be read easily, regardless of the screen size.

 No. A responsive theme will modify the display so visitors can utilize the website content.
 It is the primary goal of a responsive theme.
 For the website to accomplish this objective, some of its accessory components may be hidden, and the sizes of other members may be altered.